TV vs. Reality: Criminal Justice Programs Offer a Real-World View

 Police Administration and Operations

 You know you want to move up in law enforcement, and you know you need additional skills and insight.
 A concentration in police administration and operations will empower you to work behind the scenes and understand what makes a police agency succeed.
 You’ll not only learn the functions and goals of a modern agency, you’ll study crime analysis, how to balance real demands with tight budgets and police development and leadership.
 By the time you’re done, you’ll have a strong sense of what role best suits you and the experience to excel in it.

-Gain an Edge with a Criminal Justice Degree at SNHU
+Gain an Edge with a Criminal Justice Degree

 If you’re curious about exploring a criminal justice career because of a TV show, it can’t hurt to follow that spark.
 “A lot of people are anthropologists because of Indiana Jones,” said Evenson.
 “It’s our culture, it’s how the world works.
 Whatever gets people interested, great.”

-While crime shows may promise excitement and quick resolution, Czarnec described real-life criminal justice as a "vast field under the umbrella of servitude."
+While crime shows may promise excitement and quick resolution, Czarnec described real-life criminal justice as a "vast field under the umbrella of (service.)"
 The system's ultimate mission is to assist people from every walk of life who are having problems.
 Whether they're considering law enforcement or legal services, Czarnec urged prospective students to "identify what about themselves draws them to a helping profession.
 Why do you want to help people?"